Expression Syntax Information Bottleneck for Math Word Problems: Introduction

 Math Word Problems (MWP) is challenging and draws much attention from researchers in the field of natural language processing \cite{bobrow1964natural, xiong2023dq} and information retrieval (e.g., mathematical understanding) \cite{huang2020neural,zanibbi2021arqmath}.
 MWP aims to automatically answer mathematical questions given in a natural language, which requires the model not only understand what facts are presented in a text, but also possess the reasoning capability to answer the mathematical question.
 Table \ref{tab:case0} shows three examples of MWP with three mathematical problems and their solution expressions with answer.

-Inspired by the success of deep learning \cite{DBLP:journals/corr/abs-2302-09019,DBLP:conf/icml/0005SLW0X22}, the encoder-decoder framework with attention mechanisms \cite{bahdanau2014neural} have been dominated in MWP \cite{wang2019template, wang2018translating, wang2018mathdqn}, which bring the state-of-the-art to a new level.
+Inspired by the success of deep learning \cite{DBLP:journals/corr/abs-2302-09019,DBLP:conf/icml/0005SLW0X22}, attention-based Seq2Seq models \cite{bahdanau2014neural} have been dominated in MWP \cite{wang2019template, wang2018translating, wang2018mathdqn}, which bring the state-of-the-art to a new level.
 The key idea is to use an encoder to learn representations of problem text and employ a decoder to generate the corresponding solution expression and answer.
 Subsequently, several studies propose sequence-to-tree models, which explore the tree structure information presented in the text and improve the generation of solution expressions \cite{xie2019goal, zhang2020graph, wu2021math}.

+However, the previous MWP methods appear to rely on spurious correlations between the {shallow heuristics in problem} and solution expression \cite{patel2021nlp}.
+For example, as shown in Table \ref{tab:case0}, previous models may associate Problem 1 and Problem 2 with the mathematical formula ``x$\times$y$\div$z'', since these two problems have similar semantic patterns, e.g., \textit{calculating the speed}.
+Based on this association, the models could generate wrong solution expression for Problem 3 which has similar semantic problem expression {like the text segment "place A to place B" in Problems 1-2.} In particular, the models that learn spurious correlations are more likely to generate wrong solution expression ``$220\times25\%\div30\%$'', rather than ``$220\div(25\%+30\%)$'' for Problem 3.
+We define such a false association as spurious correlation.